Back to Tools

 Sample Size Matters

-Small sample sizes can show large percentage differences that aren't significant.
-For email A/B tests, you typically need at least 1,000 recipients per variant to detect meaningful differences in open or click rates.
+Small sample sizes can show large percentage differences that are not dependable.
+For many email tests, you want at least 1,000 recipients per variant, and more if the conversion event is rare.

 Common A/B Testing Mistakes

-• Checking too early: Wait until you have enough data before peeking
+• Checking too early: Wait until you have enough data before reading the result

-• Testing tiny changes: Small tweaks need huge sample sizes
+• Testing tiny tweaks: Small changes need large lists

 Want Expert Help Optimizing Your Emails?